Chart Color Schemes

 Infrastructure

-Werribee - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Werribee - West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Thirty-seven projects identified by AreaSearch are expected to impact the area significantly, with local infrastructure changes being particularly influential.
-Notable projects include Cornerstone Estate, Ballan Road Intersection Upgrade, Werribee Open Range Zoo Expansion, and 160 & 290 Hobbs Road Residential Development.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified a total of 37 infrastructure projects that could impact the area.
+Key projects include Cornerstone Estate, Ballan Road Intersection Upgrade, 160 & 290 Hobbs Road Residential Development, and Wyndham Vale Retail Hub.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.